SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    I'm going to have to talk about passing around types at some point, but that tends to blow people's brains.
 Might it go in here?

+.. generics can be extended, and the syntax is: extension Array {
+      // T is available for you to use in this context func doStuff() -> T { ... }
+   }

 .. refnote:: References

    * https://[Internal Staging Server]/docs/whitepaper/GuidedTour.html#generics